 Because occupations involving physical labor dominate the local economy, Carey is generally considered to be a blue-collar town.
 55.27% of the Carey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carey is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Carey who work in office and administrative support (9.28%), maintenance occupations (7.59%), and management occupations (5.70%).

-Because of many things, Carey is a great place for families with children to consider.
-First of all, many other families with children live here, making Carey a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Carey has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Carey is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Carey’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The percentage of adults in Carey who are college-educated is close to the national average for all communities of 21.84%: 19.20% of the adults in Carey have a bachelor's degree or advanced degree.
+In terms of college education, Carey is nearly on par with the US average for all cities of 21.84%: 19.20% of adults 25 and older in Carey have a bachelor's degree or advanced degree.

 The per capita income in Carey in 2022 was $22,118, which is low income relative to Idaho and the nation.
 This equates to an annual income of $88,472 for a family of four.
 However, Carey contains both very wealthy and poor people as well.